 Why do I need to complete this process if I want to chaperone my student’s field trip?
 It is essential that chaperones complete the process since they are often off-site, off school grounds with groups of students other than their own children and may be unsupervised by APS staff members during those trips at certain times.

 What is Raptor Technologies?
 Raptor Technologies is the online platform APS uses for the Visitor Management System as well as for volunteers, sex offender screening and the visitor, volunteer, contractor, and staff sign in/out process.
 Individuals wishing to volunteer with an individual school or multiple schools is able to complete their application online in English and Spanish by accessing the Raptor Technology systems links dedicated to the school division.

 Where can I find the online volunteer application link?
-The link to the online application can be found by clicking the link below.
+The link to the online application can be found by clicking one of the links below.